safing/web/_publications/2022-08-16-portmaster-0.9-new-network-monitor.md

 ### Thank You!

 To all our users and customers: Thanks for using Portmaster and the SPN, thanks for reporting bugs and for telling your friends.
-All of this is only possible through your support.

-If you are using Portmaster and SPN and experience problems, we'd love to hear about them!
+If you like these newest updates, you would do us a big favor by sharing this blog post far and wide.
+Thanks again - all of this is only possible through your support.